 Human Resources Division

-The Human Resources (HR) Division provides consistent application of the agency’s HR programs, policies and services to ensure compliance with federal and state laws and to fulfill the needs of TDCJ employees.
+The Human Resources (HR) Division provides consistent application of TDCJ’s human resources programs, policies and services to ensure compliance with federal and state laws and to fulfill the needs of the agency’s employees.

-The Employee Classification Department completed the 81st Texas Legislature State Classification Plan salary conversion changes.
-For Fiscal Year 2010, comprehensive classification changes were made during the salary conversion.
-The Policy Development and Legislative Review Department revised 11 personnel directives related to 20 bills passed by the 81st Legislature.
+The Employee Classification Department completed the State Auditor’s Office classification compliance audit of all Program Specialist job titles.
+The Policy Development and Legislative Review Department reviewed 40 and published 16 personnel directives during Fiscal Year 2010, of which three were related to bills passed in the 81st Legislature.

-TDCJ employees participated in the 2009 Texas Round-Up Governor’s Challenge and earned their third consecutive silver medal in the Large State Agencies category (5,000+ employees).
-More than 11,490 employees participated in the six-week physical activity program, an initiative of the TDCJ wellness program, Wellness Initiative Now (WIN).
+TDCJ employees participated in the 2010 Texas Round-Up Governor’s Challenge and earned their fourth consecutive silver medal in the Large State Agencies category (5,000+ employees) with 7,895 employees completing the six-week physical activity program.
+The competition is an initiative of the TDCJ wellness program, Wellness Initiative Now.

-Forty-one external EEO cases were closed with no EEO findings.
-The Dispute Resolution Program for employees achieved a 95 percent agreement rate in 127 sessions.
+The Dispute Resolution Program for employees achieved a 95 percent agreement rate in 115 sessions.
 This success rate improved the daily work environment for participating staff.

-Both the TDCJ and correctional officer (CO) attrition rates fell in Fiscal Year 2009.
-The agency attrition rate was 17.3 percent, down from 19.9 percent in the prior fiscal year.
-The CO attrition rate for Fiscal Year 2009 was 21.3 percent, down from 24.1 percent the prior fiscal year.
+Both the TDCJ and CO attrition rates fell in FY 2010.
+The agency attrition rate was 16.8 percent, a decrease from 17.3 percent the prior fiscal year.
+The CO attrition rate for FY 2010 was 20.3 percent, down from 21.3 percent the prior fiscal year.

-The CO staff shortage level of 1,043 in August 2009 was the lowest in over a decade, and is a significant improvement from the August 2008 level of 3,025.
-HR implemented several aggressive CO recruiting strategies during the fiscal year that positively affected CO staffing:
+The average CO vacancy level of 974 in August 2010 is a significant improvement from the 3,025 in August 2008.
+Several aggressive strategies were implemented during the fiscal year that positively affected CO staffing:

 - Posted CO employment opportunities on Transition Assistance Online (taonline.com) to attract separating or retiring military personnel and requested invitations to their job fairs.

-- Revised recruitment materials and website to include information regarding the legislatively authorized CO salary increase.
+- Revised recruitment materials and website to promote CO salary increases and retirement benefits.

 Office of the Chief of Staff

 Governmental Affairs ensures that all relevant legislation passed by the Texas Legislature is implemented in a timely fashion and coordinates with legislative committees to assist in supplying departmental statistics and resource information for committee members.
-This section also assists in the coordination of special projects and fields inquiries about TDCJ from legislative and executive offices.
+This section also assists in the coordination of special projects and in responding to inquiries about TDCJ from legislative and executive offices.

 Executive Support consists of two departments: Executive Services and the Emergency Action Center.